 Tumblr's Ban Of Russian Accounts Adds Detail To Targeting Of Black Americans

-Tumblr has listed a number of accounts linked to Russian social media agitation giving the newest look at a sophisticated effort to sow discord between Americans — including black users.
+Tumblr has listed a number of accounts linked to Russian social media agitation giving the newest look at a sophisticated effort to sow discord among Americans — including black users.

 The blogging service announced that it had discovered more than 80 accounts linked to the Internet Research Agency, the professional troll farm indicted by Justice Department special counsel Robert Mueller.

-IRA workers created hundreds of social media accounts across many platforms in an effort to turn up the volume of political disputes taking place between Americans online.
+Internet Research Agency workers created hundreds of social media accounts across many platforms in an effort to turn up the volume of political disputes taking place among Americans online.

 That included using fake online accounts to organize real-world political events and posing as black Americans to address real black Americans discussing race, law enforcement and the 2016 political campaign.

-Still other accounts changed their names to drop or pick up apparent black affinity — one went from "blackprideworldwide" to "shoutoutworldwide;" another went from "heygeraldmartinjohanssen" to "ghettablasta" to "postingwhileblack."
+Still other accounts changed their names to drop or pick up apparent black affinity — one went from "blackprideworldwide" to "shoutoutworldwide"; another went from "heygeraldmartinjohanssen" to "ghettablasta" to "postingwhileblack."

 "Their goal is to sow division and discontent in the countries they target," said a post on Tumblr's own official blog.
 "What makes them so difficult to spot is that they're not spambots.
 They're real people who get trained and paid to spread propaganda."